0xIronGoat/PNPT-Notes/Introduction to Linux/Scripting with Bash.md

 `grep` - search for a string in a file or some command output
 - e.g. `grep "string" filename.txt` or `cat filename.txt | grep "string"`

-`cut` - cut some text based on a delimeter
+`cut` - cut some text based on a delimiter
-- e.g. `cut -d " " -f 4`, give me the 4th field based on a space delimeter
+- e.g. `cut -d " " -f 4`, give me the 4th field based on a space delimiter

 `tr` - translate
 - e.g. `tr -d ":"`, remove : from my output